MaestriaNet/Extensions.FluentCast/README.md

 [![Build History](https://buildstats.info/appveyor/chart/fabionaspolini/fluentcast?branch=master)](https://ci.appveyor.com/project/fabionaspolini/fluentcast/history?branch=master)

-### What is FluentCast?
+### What is Fluent Cast?
-This package provider a fluent syntax to simple data conversions
+This package provider a fluent syntax to simple data conversions.
+Extension functions package for simple data convert.

+### What is Maestria Project?
+This library has
+Project to provide maximum productivity and elegance to your code.

 ### How do I get started?
 First, import "FluentCast" reference: